DHTMLX/docs-suite/docs/treegrid/api/treegrid_rowheight_config.md

 # rowHeight

-@short: defines the height of a row in a grid
+@short: Optional.
+Defines the height of a row in a grid

 @signature: {'rowHeight?: number;'}